 It seems growing food for your family and being self-sufficient is becoming more and more important as each day passes.
 You may be thinking it’s too late to get a garden started this year, but it’s not!
-Create a vertical garden in less than two-square-feet of garden space using a GreenStalk Vertical Tower garden.
+Create a vertical garden in less than two square feet of yard space (or deck space) using a GreenStalk Vertical Tower garden.

-You won’t need an acre of land and a beautiful garden plot, you won’t need to know how to build a hoop house (although they are awesome!), you won’t need to know about lasagna gardening or even starting seeds indoors (although these are all helpful!).
+You won’t need an acre of land and a beautiful garden plot.
+You won’t need to know how to build a hoop house (although they are awesome!), you won’t need to know about lasagna gardening or even starting seeds indoors (although these are helpful!).

 You’ll just need a small space on a sunny balcony!

 GreenStalk Vertical Planter